MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-onamae.md

 |**Name Server 3 (optional)** <br/> |ns3.bdm.microsoftonline.com  <br/> |
 |**Name Server 4 (optional)** <br/> |ns4.bdm.microsoftonline.com  <br/> |

-5. Confirm that the nameservers are correct and click " **To set up**"
+5. Confirm that the nameservers are correct and click "**To set up**."

 6. Click **Continue the procedure** on the next screen to finish.